Pete Lockett

 Pete Lockett is an English percussionist and recording artist.
+He retired from performance and commercial recording in 2022.
 Lockett is known as a versatile and prolific percussionist, collaborating with many artists.
 He is well-versed in percussion traditions from music cultures around the world, from traditional Carnatic and Hindustani music of North and South India to traditional Japanese taiko drumming, with a style ranging from blues, funk and rock to classical, folk and ethnic and from Arabic to Electronic.
 His instruments include tabla, mridangam, kanjira, ghatam, vocal percussion, dholak, naal, bhangra dhol from north and south India; darabuka, req, bendir, frame-drums from the Middle East; congas, bongos, timbales and berimbau from Latin American; as well as the Irish bodhran, Nigerian udu, West African djembe, Japanese taiko, Western drum set, and many custom percussion effects and self-built instruments.
 He also works extensively with electronics and samplers, both live and in the studio, to create densely alternative percussion fabrics.